 Hotels are massive energy consumption facilities, depending on their size, technology or location.
 LED lighting proves to be more efficient in terms of energy consumption and sensor connectivity than incandescent ones.

-This change from incandescent to LED lightning demands a bigger investment on behalf of the hotel, but in the long-run it represents the safest method to decrease costs and increase profits.
+This change from incandescent to LED lighting demands a bigger investment on behalf of the hotel, but in the long run, it represents the safest method to decrease costs and increase profits.

 The following three hotels have made significant forward strides when it comes to improving their efficiency and perceived value, by implementing a few very novel strategies.

-In every room, a towel wash program was developed in order to prevent washing clean towels if customers did not used them.
-Also, the guest room lamps, which are turned on most of the time, where equipped with energy saving bulbs.
+In every room, a towel wash program was developed in order to prevent washing clean towels if customers did not use them.
+Also, the guest room lamps, which are turned on most of the time, were equipped with energy-saving bulbs.

 Moreover, the Nonantum Resort initiated an environmentally friendly project together with a middle school from its area, in order to find new ways of redecorating hotel rooms.

-Running and managing a successful hotel is quite the task for everyone involved, because so many factors need to be continuously taken into consideration.
-Therefore, every hotel must set its priorities in accordance to their desired state of evolution in order to successfully pave its way towards higher profits and greater levels of customer satisfaction.
+Running and managing a successful hotel is quite the task for everyone involved because so many factors need to be continuously taken into consideration.
+Therefore, every hotel must set its priorities in accordance with its desired state of evolution in order to successfully pave its way towards higher profits and greater levels of customer satisfaction.